Vasectomy in Sacramento, CA

 A vasectomy is a form of birth control during which the vas deferens, the tubes that carry sperm, are cut.
 When the tube is cut, there is no way for sperm to be released from the penis.
 This procedure is considered a permanent form of birth control, but it is possible to have a reversal surgery should the patient change their mind in the future.

-If you’re considering a vasectomy in the Sacramento area, contact Advanced Urology today to schedule an appointment.
-Our urologists are both board-certified by the American Board of Urology and have extensive experience performing safe and effective vasectomies.
+If you’re considering a vasectomy, make sure you speak with an expert.
+For men in the Sacramento area, Dr. Javin and the team at Advanced Urology are here to help.
+Urologist Javid Javidan, MD is board-certified by the American Board of Urology and has extensive experience performing safe and effective vasectomies.
 Call our Carmichael clinic at (916) 245-2444 or our Folsom clinic at (916) 936-1010 today, or submit a request online using our secure form.
-We perform safe and effective vasectomies for patients throughout the Sacramento area including Sonora, Jamestown, Columbia, Soulsbyville, Angels Camp, Arnold, Altaville, Groveland, Oakdale, Turlock, Riverbank, and Modesto.

 It is recommended that men only get a vasectomy when they are certain that they no longer wish to have children.
 It is the preferred choice for many couples because: